-- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization. - (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to be eavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits. - 13.08 (a) Employees shall indicate their vacation preference, in writing, by March 15 of each year for vacation requests for the period June 15 to September 15.
+- (a) Where an employee's scheduled vacation is interrupted due to a serious illness which requires hospitalization and commenced before and continues into the scheduled vacation period, the period of such illness shall be considered sick leave provided the employee provides satisfactory documentation of the hospitalization. - (b) Where a vacationing employee becomes seriously ill requiring them to be an inpatient in a hospital, the period of such illness shall be considered sick leave provided that the employee provides satisfactory documentation of the hospitalization.

+- (c) The portion of the employee's vacation which is deemed to be sick leave under the above provisions will not be counted against the employee's vacation credits. - (d) Where an employee's scheduled vacation is interrupted due to bereavement and jury and witness duty, the employee shall be entitled to be eavement leave and/or jury and witness duty in accordance with Articles 11.04 and 11.06. - (e) The portion of the employee's vacation which is deemed to be bereavement and jury and witness duty leave under the above provisions will not be counted against the employee's vacation credits. - 13.08 (a) Employees shall indicate their vacation preference, in writing, by March 15 of each year for vacation requests for the period June 15 to September 15.
 Such vacation requests will be approved by seniority on a rotating basis.
-The employer shall approve and post the vacation schedule no later than April 1. - (b) Vacation requests for all other times of the year are to be made with one (1) months' notice and will be approved on a first come first served basis.
-The Employer will consider requests made with lesser notice in extenuating circumstances. - (c) Vacation may be taken at any time during the vacation year, except between December 15 and January 10 (requests for this period may be granted depending on the operating needs of the Home). - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 Full-time and part-time employees will be granted time off in single days for one week of their vacation.

-- 13.12 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
+The employer shall approve vacation no later than April 15. - (b) Vacation requests for all other times of the year are to be made with one (1) month's notice and will be approved on a first come first served basis.
+The Employer will consider requests made with lesser notice in extenuating circumstances. - (c) Vacation may be taken at any time during the vacation year, except between December 15 and January 15 (requests for this period may be granted depending on the operating needs of the Home). - (d) Full-time nurses' vacations may be taken as earned in allotment of weeks (i.e., one week equals five (5) vacation days and at least two days off or in single days or multiples thereof.) - 13.09 The vacation year for scheduling purposes shall be January 1 to December 31. - 13.10 Full-time employees may not waive a vacation and draw double pay. - 13.11 (a) Vacations are not cumulative from year to year. - (b) Notwithstanding the above, the Employer may grant a special request from an employee to carryover a maximum of five (5) vacation days into the next year.
 The employee shall specify in their request to the Employer the purpose for which they are seeking the carryover.